SWEETP0T4T0/be11-1st-GOTOHELL-SRCore_Clone/README.md

 DELIMITER //
 CREATE PROCEDURE 부서삭제(in inid int) begin
-    delete from department where DepartmentId=inid;
+    delete from Departments where DepartmentId=inid;
 end;
 //
 DELIMITER ;